umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/umbraco-cicd/samplecicdpipeline/github-actions-pwsh.md

 While working on you project locally, add a new Document type.
 - Commit the change to `main` and push to your repository.
 - The pipeline starts to run
-- Once the pipeline is done log into Backoffice on your left-most environment in cloud
+- Once the pipeline is done log into Backoffice on your left-most environment in Umbraco Cloud
 - Go to the Settings section and see that your new Document type has been deployed

 ## High level overview of the pipeline components